sukhjinder-kumar/MinMax_AndersonAcceleration/GANCodebase/README.md

 Names of file and directories are self explanatory.
 Algorithm goes in `Algorithm/<AlgoName>.py` file, torch model defintion goes in `Model/UntrainedModel/<ModelName>.py`, trained model stored in its counter part, dataset handling goes in `Dataset/Load<DatasetName>.py`, whereas raw data goes in `DatasetFiles`.
 Figures goes in `Figure` folder.
 All the testing, experiments like finding inception score goes in `Experiment` folder.

+@TODO:

-@TODO: Define format for each Directory, like what all should be exported especially in algorithms, datasets, and models
+- Define format for each Directory, like what all should be exported especially in algorithms, datasets, and models

+- Add verify using TestSetup files.

+- Docs to each file like algorithms

+- Update githubPytorchfile